saracsilva/the-dinocorn-game/README.md

 - game has Dinosaur dressed like a unicorn that moves horizontally
 - The dinocorn is joing to jump obstacles
-- the dinocorn is going to
+- the dinocorn is going to get down
-- if the player collide with the obstacles the game is over -
+- if the player collide with the obstacles the game is over
+- Score
+- Highscore
 - Increasing difficulty

 ## Backlog